 Watson de Roux Architecture

-We design imaginative and carefully detailed homes, additions, and interior renovations informed by their context and enriched by light.
+Imaginative and carefully detailed homes, additions, and interior renovations informed by their context and enriched by light.

 Reimagining a Cape Cod